-Over the last decade, LA-based food photographer Rebecca Peloquin has categorized her food photography work into two distinct visual approaches that she calls “dark food” and “light food.”
+Over the last decade, Los Angeles-based food photographer Rebecca Peloquin has categorized her food photography work into two distinct visual approaches that she calls “dark food” and “light food.”
 Rebecca utilizes contrasting tones to convey the complexity and flair of the dishes she captures.
 While working for the Los Angeles Times, she leaned into her dual method to feature two tree fruits in distinct and delectable ways.

 Rebecca was excited when she received the call from the publication’s editor, who had seen her body of work on her Instagram page.
 She met the creative team over a friendly and encouraging Zoom call, where they pitched the first assignment: recipes for Californian dates, set to appear in the Sunday food section of the newspaper.